kawazaki42/Noted/eng/eng.md

 A database using XML and Java for Muslim Hadiths

+There are already many Hadith database projects, but they are not designed for interopreability.
+This project aims to address this issue.

 XML (eXtensible Markup Language) is a text format, so it's easy to parse and read.
 <!-- It  hierarchical format. -->